How the Intelligent Retail Experience became a survival strategy in COVID-19

 As I was traveling all around the world, I started hearing about a flu-like virus in China that was rapidly developing into an epidemic.
 By the time I arrived in Seoul in late January the first detected case of this virus showed up in my hometown in the US, and the first US fatalities of the virus occurred in a nursing home next door to my church.
 My own trip home from my leg of the world tour had long layovers in Hong Kong and Tokyo and in the next couple of weeks, we had all been introduced to what we have all come to know as COVID-19.

 By early March my state and other states started putting in place stay-at-home orders and all non-essential businesses shut down to allow their employees to stay at home and try to slow the transmission of COVID-19.
 I won’t go through a detailed timeline of what has happened from early March until today, because we have all be living it first-hand.
 As we phase out of lockdowns, businesses are slowly starting to open and recover from lost business.
 We also must change how we operate to protect our employees and customers.

 I have worked in technology most of my career and predominantly in retail technology.
 What I have come to learn in all of this time, is that in times of economic turbulence, retailers are among the first to feel the effects and fall into three categories:

 - The retailer is already economically fragile and will not be able to weather the storm

-- The retailer invests in their operations to provide new or special services and invest in innovation to differentiate themselves and thrive.
+- The retailer invests in its operations to provide new or special services and invest in innovation to differentiate themselves and thrive.

-I want to address the third category of retailer.
+I want to address the third category of retailers.

 3 retail trends to innovate and thrive in 2020